acotty/CB_GDBMI_PLUGIN/Readme.md

 This GitHub repo contains the source code for a Code::Blocks GDB/MI debugger plugin.
 The debugger is able to debug itself and is a viable replacement for the existing GDB plugin.

+## Updates / Testing Results / Dev Work

+If you need help with using the plugin then wait for it to be production ready.

+Please use the discussion for any test results that pass and are shown as working in the table.

+Please create a new issue (if it does not allready exist) for any test in the table below that fail and are shown as working in the table.

+If you fix any outstanding issue please fork this repo and create a pull request.

 ## OUTSTANDING ITEMS

 ### High Priority